maivincent/arribachocolat/_i18n/en/_posts/2021-12-29-pacari-losrios-72-puro.md

 ---
 layout: post
-title:  "Single Region Fine Chocolate - Los Rios 72% Cacao"
+title:  "Pacari - Single Region Fine Chocolate - Los Rios 72% Cacao"
-tags: [Pacari, Dark, Pure]
+tags: [Dark, Pure]
+categories: [Pacari]
 ---

 Despite its high percentage, this chocolate is more subtle than full-bodied.
 Woody and round in the first moments, it delivers at the very end some fruity and acidulous notes - it seems to me the characteristic of Pacari chocolates.
 It's a very present, well marked taste, which arrives slowly on the tongue and spreads quietly in the whole mouth.